Meetings

 URL:

-http://platoldmeeting.iaa.es PLATO Limb-Darkening Meeting #1
+https://platoldmeeting.iaa.es PLATO Limb-Darkening Meeting #1

 Place: IAA-CSIC